 People thought I was insane, and rightly so – it was tough, but I flung out of bed (once I got over the 3:30am thing) excited to get started.
 And a short Gary V podcast in the morning re-energized me even more.

-Saving Every Single Dollar
+Saving Every Dollar I Could

 With this new schedule and new goal of leaving my day job, I changed my money focus quite a bit.